 What Is Basil Oil?

 Cooking, teas, aromatherapy, and topical applications are common uses for basil oil.
-It is a natural supplement that has many health benefits.
-Basil oil has been used to treat diseases since ancient times [R].
+It is a natural supplement with many claimed health benefits.
+Basil oil has been used to treat diseases since ancient times .

 Components and Mechanisms